csiro-data-school/python/_episodes/09-lists.md

 > ## Fill in the Blanks
 >
-> Fill in the blanks so that the program below produces the output shown.
+> Fill in the blanks using methods of lists and slicing so that the program below produces the output shown.
+> *Tip: start with an empty list*
 >
 > ~~~
 > values = ____